Infinite rate symbiotic branching on the real line: The tired frogs model: Introduction

 We assume that $X^1_0$ has a density and is supported by $(-\infty,0]$.
 The mass transport of $X^1$ follows the heat flow, that is, $\CA=\CA^*=\roix$.
 With a slight abuse of notation we will denote the density of $X^1_t(dx)$ by $X^1_t(x)$.

 Let $M_F$ be the space of finite measures on $\R$ equipped with the weak topology.
 For $\mu\in M_F$ and $f$ a bounded measurable function on $\R$, denote

 We denote by $C_b(\R)$ and $C_c(\R)$ the spaces of bounded continuous functions, respectively compactly supported continuous functions.
 By $C_b^2(\R)\subset C_b(\R)$ and $C_c^2(\R)=C_b^2(\R)\cap C_c(\R)$ we denote the subspaces of twice continuously differentiable functions with bounded first and second derivative.
 By adding a superindex $+$, we further restrict the classes to nonnegative functions.
-For any metric space $U$, we denote by $D_U$ the space of cadlag functions $[0,\infty)\to U$ equipped with the Skorohod topology.
+For any metric space $U$, we denote by $D_U$ the space of c\`{a}dl\`{a}g functions $[0,\infty)\to U$ equipped with the Skorohod topology.

 We now give a more formal description of $(X^{1}_t,\, X^{2}_t)$, $t\geq 0$, as $M_F$-valued processes.